Snowfall99/Rubiks-Cube/README.md

 On the other hand, I will make some optimization on coding style and more functions.

+## Version 2.1.0
+Reconstruct the whole project in order to make it more readable and modularable.

+## Version 2.1.1
+Optimize cube state generation, now you can generate a random cube state with one click and no need to wait for roataing time

+## Version 2.1.2
+Add Reset button.

+**Attention**: Do not click reset button during the rotating action, otherwise, the cube will end in a unexpected state because of asychronization of data.

 Current effect is as follows.

 ![avatar](./pic.jpg)